-Our General Studies program is specifically designed so that you can transfer your credits to a four-year college or university.
-Schools that are a part of the Pennsylvania state college and university system will accept all of your credits; however, if you wish to attend another school, we suggest you choose elective courses that are transferable to the institution of your choice.
-We encourage you to work closely with your academic advisor, as well as the transfer advisor in the Office of Academic Advising, to ensure your greatest opportunity for a smooth and successful transition to a four-year institution.
+Because our General Studies program is specifically designed so that you can transfer your credits to a four-year college or university, schools that are a part of the Pennsylvania's State System of Higher Education (PASSHE) will accept all your credits.
+However, if you wish to attend another school, we suggest you choose elective courses that are transferable to the institution of your choice.
+We encourage you to work closely with your academic advisor and the transfer advisor in the Office of Academic Advising to ensure your greatest opportunity for a smooth and successful transition to a four-year institution.